AayushK-othari/braid/README.md

 a machine-native molecular line notation in which every string decodes to a valid molecule.

-This repository is a **working reference implementation** plus the test suites used to verify (and, in several places, *falsify*) the claims made about it.
+This repository is a **working reference implementation** plus the test suites used to verify the claims made about it.

-> **Status: research prototype.** It leans on RDKit for SMILES parsing and sanitization; it
-> is not a standalone spec, and it is not production-grade.
-BRAID is a *recombination* of
-> published mechanisms.

-The pretrained model, **BRAIDBERTa-v9**, lives on the Hub:
+The pretrained model, **BRAIDBERTa-v9**, lives on the HuggingFace:
 [aakothari/BRAIDBERTa-v9](https://huggingface.co/aakothari/BRAIDBERTa-v9).

 ---